BZoennchen/Pages/_posts/2024-10-30-a-crisis-of-non-communication.md

 Most would agree that this binary division of good versus evil is overly simplistic and, at times, dangerous.
 Yet, when we look toward the U.S. election or the languge used in the current horrific conflict in the Middle East, we see a striking example of this polarization in action---a place where the framing of social and political conflicts as battles between absolute good and evil has become more pronounced than ever.
-Especially the situation in Palestine is extremely hard swallow without being overwhelmed by emotions and breaking down in tears.
+Especially the situation in Palestine is extremely hard to swallow without being overwhelmed by emotions and breaking down in tears.
 Here the moral dichotomy shows its face.
 It is so dangerous because to defead absolute evil everything is permitted.